 – An easily accessed walking area

-Every assisted living community in Virginia must have on its staff (or kept under contract) a licensed healthcare professional qualified to provide oversight on the care of residents.
-They also need someone licensed to review medications, special diets, and (if nursing treatments are required by any resident) a licensed nurse.
+Every assisted living community in Virginia must have on its staff a licensed healthcare professional qualified to provide oversight on the care of residents.
+They also need someone licensed to review medications, special diets, and a licensed nurse.
 Each staff member must be certified in first aid, and must keep the certification current.
 One CPR-certified employee must be working at all times.

 There is no specific staff-to-resident ratio in Virginia.
 Rather, regulations say there must be a sufficient number of workers, each with adequate knowledge and skills, to provide for the well-being of every resident and implement a fire plan or emergency evacuation.